peakle/symfony-4-service-mock-examples/README.md

-In this repo I give general examples of how you can mock service methods in symphony 4.
+In this repo I give general examples of how you can inject in container mock services on symphony 4.

 For examples of that look at test/Util dir.